Getting Smart About Paying for College: A Step-By-Step Guide

 Navigating the many facets of paying for college can be challenging.
 If you have a student approaching college age, there are certain steps you can take to make sure you are saving properly and getting the best deal on their education.

-Many high net-worth individuals wrongly assume their college-bound student won’t qualify for financial aid.
-But that’s rarely the case.
+Many high net-worth individuals wrongly assume their college-bound student won’t qualify for financial aid, but that’s rarely the case.
 According to Finaid.org, fewer than 4 percent of US households are considered too wealthy to receive assistance of some type.
 And even these families may be eligible for subsidized loans and other packages.

 Keep in mind that college prices are like airline tickets—no one pays the same price.
-In fact, on average, 70 percent of students do not pay full price for the same college.
+In fact, on average, 75 percent of students do not pay full price for the same college.
 So, how do you develop a plan to pay for college?
 What tools are available to support your planning?
 And how do you know you are getting the best deal?

 Paying For College: Let’s Get Started